scp Command Line Utility

 Protocol version 1 (which is deprecated and not recommended) allows specification of a single cipher.
 The supported values are "3des", "blowfish", and "des".

 Sets the debug level.
 Allowed values are 1,2, and 3.

 Specifies an alternative per-user configuration file.
 If a configuration file is given on the command line, the system-wide configuration file will be ignored.

-Specifies which SSH config scheme to use for this connection.
+Specifies which SSH configuration scheme to use for this connection.

 Selects a file from which the identity (private key) for RSA or DSA authentication is read.
 Identity files may also be specified on a per-host basis in the configuration file.
 It is possible to have multiple -i options (and multiple identities specified in a configuration file).
 Path names containing spaces must be embedded inside double quotation marks.

-Limit the bandwith to the value specified (in Kb).
+Limit the bandwidth to the value specified (in Kb).

 Can be used to give options in the format used in the configuration file.
 This is useful for specifying options for which there is no separate command-line flag.
 For a list of supported options, see the Configuration Keyword Reference.

 Specifies whether or not to overwrite existing destination files.
 The allowed values are 'yes' and 'no'.
 The default is 'yes'.